1933 Sumatra earthquake: Damage

 Destruction was widespread along an area between Lake Ranau and Suwoh, coinciding with the approximate length of the Kumering segment rupture.
 The earthquake had a maximum Modified Mercalli intensity of VIII–IX (Severe–Violent).
 Many buildings and other infrastructure in the western portion of southern Sumatra were damaged.
 Damage in Sebarus, a village in Lampung, was so severe that it forced all of its residents to leave.
 In Pasirah, every home was destroyed and rice fields were ruined, while in Liwa and Banding Agung, all of its buildings were razed.
 On the Barisan Mountains, many landslides were reported.
 Large fissures and ground subsidence were reported from Kota Agung to Makaka.
 On Lake Ranau, at the entrance of the Wai Warduk river in Kotabatu, a "co-seismic flood wave" inundated ten paddy fields by up to 0.5 m.

 At least 424 deaths were reported in Kaur, South Bengkulu, while another 364 people died in Liwa.
 At least 50 people were badly injured in addition to 600 others with minor injuries.
 The total number of fatalities is unknown and may be in the thousands, although the National Geophysical Data Center earthquake database only attributed 76 deaths within the event.
 An early statement by Reuters said at least 20 Europeans were among the 60 people dead which turned out false.
-In the aftermath, the government ensured adequate food, medication and hygiene for the affected comunities.
+In the aftermath, the government ensured adequate food, medication and hygiene for the affected communities.

 An aftershock on June 26 also caused several fatalities in Bengkulu.
 Two weeks after the mainshock, geothermal activity at Suwoh increased, and a series of phreatic eruptions occurred, causing ash to fall on settlements.
 The eruption was rated VEI-4 on the volcanic explosivity index and caused an unspecified number of deaths.
 It ejected 0.2 km3 of tephra which blanketed the region.